 Economic and Technical Basis for Gas Processing

-- Natural Gas Sources - Conventional, Shale and Tight Gas, etc.
+- Natural Gas Sources - Conventional, Shale & Tight Gas, etc.

 - Gas Characteristics - Lean, Rich, Associated, etc.